ns1/ns1-python/doc/index.rst

 interface for managing zones, records, data feeds, and more.
 It supports synchronous and asynchronous transports.

-Python 3.8 to 3.12 are supported.
+Python versions 3.8 to 3.12 are supported.

 Install with::